ESE205/PiCar/README.md

 | DGND | 9 | GND | 6 |

 ## Ultrasonic

+**WARNING**: Remember that the Ultrasonic Echo uses 5V logic, so it needs to be stepped down via a 1K and 2K resistor

 | Ultrasonic Pin Label | Ultrasonic Pin Number | Pi Pin Label | Pi Pin Number |
 |---|---|---|---|